sritchie73/NetRep/vignettes/NetRep.md

  - `moduleAssignments`: a list of vectors, one for each *discovery* dataset, containing the module assignments for each node in that dataset.
- - `modules`: a list of vectors, one vector for each *discovery* dataset, containing the names of the modules from that dataset to analyse.
+ - `modules`: a list of vectors, one vector for each *discovery* dataset, containing the names of the modules from that dataset to run the function on.
  - `discovery`: a vector indicating the names or indices to use as the *discovery* datasets in the `network`, `data`, `correlation`, `moduleAssignments`, and `modules` arguments.